Frequently Asked Questions

 How is this different from manually organizing messages?

 Manual organization typically takes 20-40 hours per case.
 CustodyComms uses AI to analyze thousands of messages in minutes, automatically detecting patterns, incidents, and violations that humans might miss.
-It also generates legally compliant evidence packages with proper formatting, chain of custody, and integrity verification built in.
+It also generates evidence packages with proper formatting, chain of custody, and integrity verification built in.

 Legal Compliance & Admissibility